© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Nag's Head engine house, 230m north of Home Farm is a scheduled monument protected by Historic England under reference 1018467.
 View the official record →

-Nag's Head engine house is a Grade II listed industrial structure located near Home Farm in Shropshire, dating to the nineteenth century.
+Nag's Head engine house is a stone-built industrial structure located near Home Farm in Shropshire, dating from the nineteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018467.

 Nag's Head engine house, 230m north of Home Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018467.